DrCuis/How-to-guides/300-Packaging/SamplePackage2.md

 ![Cuis Window](SamplePkg/IADict24.png)

-When I Accept this, I am adding code for the first time since the image started, so the code browser asks who I am.
+When I Save this, I am adding code for the first time since the image started, so the code browser asks who I am.
 This is so that my initials get placed into the code's meta-data.

 If you are unknown to the code browser, you may be asked to add your initials.
 Please do so!